buildpacks/spec/wip/platform.md

-## Storage

-This entire specification may be implemented with:

-1. One or more v2 Docker image registries AND/OR

-2. One or more Docker daemons supporting v2 Docker images AND

-3. An additional datastore containing the locations and credentials for registries, daemons, and VCS repositories.

 ## Stacks

-A stack consists of a build image and a run image.
-Apps are built on the build image, and the resulting artifact (the sluglet) is launched on the run image.
+A stack MUST consist of a build image and a run image.
+Apps are built on the build image, and the resulting layers are launched on the run image.
 Stack images must not contain these directories:

 * /launch